 Best ice cream shops in Boston

-The New York Times called it the best ice cream in the world—just one of the many accolades the Cambridge shop/café has collected since it was co-founded by Steve's alum Gus Rancatore in 1981.
+The New York Times once called it the best ice cream in the world—just one of the many accolades this Cambridge shop/café has collected since it was co-founded by Steve’s Ice Cream alum Gus Rancatore in 1981.
 Toscanini’s continues to push the flavor boundaries with such intriguing and satisfying combinations as B3 (brownies, brown sugar, brown butter) and the amazing burnt caramel, which was actually created by accident.
 But if you insist on gilding the lily, order a “micro sundae,” a small scoop topped with house-made hot fudge, whipped cream, nuts and sprinkles.

 Whether or not they advertise the fact, many local restaurants scream for ice cream from this Inman Square shop to supplement their dessert menus.
 Among the beautifully realized seasonal flavors such as pumpkin and eggnog, keep your eyes peeled—and your mouth primed—for fresh rose, burnt sugar and ginger molasses.

 While this South End haunt is primarily thought of as a pizza spot, the kitchen impresses with its assortment of homemade ice creams.
 A steady stream of local families stop by for a sweet treat to go.
 In addition to cups and cones, options include boozy concoctions such as an “adult ice cream soda” featuring raspberry Belgian lambic, and a stout-blended frappe.

 This Back Bay locale is as famous for its ice cream as its award-winning smoothies, which the staff will whip up in front of you using fresh seasonal ingredients.
 Emack & Bolio’s also pioneered the flavored cone—including varieties covered in marshmallow or chocolate-dipped with shaved coconut.